The cost of genocide: Israel’s war on Gaza by the numbers

 Considerable, and much of that is down to manpower.

 Of Israel’s 465,000 military reservists, upwards of 300,000 were deployed to Gaza during the first year of the war.
 This is in addition to 170,000 active-duty personnel.
-The cost of maintaining that number of active soldiers, as well as the impact to the wider economy due to the loss of workers called up as reservists, is astronomical.
+The cost of maintaining that number of active soldiers, as well as the impact on the wider economy due to the loss of workers called up as reservists, is astronomical.

-According to Israel’s Treasury, some 70 billion shekels ($22.6bn) has been spent on its reserve forces alone during the course of the war, while the cost of maintaining its standing army in 2025 was estimated to be 15.37 billion shekels ($4.9bn).
+According to Israel’s treasury, some 70 billion shekels ($22.3bn) has been spent on its reserve forces alone during the course of the war, while the cost of maintaining its standing army in 2025 was estimated to be 15.37 billion shekels ($4.9bn).

 How much has Israel’s genocide cost the US?